agenerale/agenerale.github.io/_projects/1_project.md

     An overview of the workflow to generate stochastic virtual statistical volume elements (SVEs) (the concept of an SVE is described in further depth in {% cite tallman_14_2020 --file cited_posts %}) for the 5-harness satin composite studied.
 </div>

-All told, 3125 SVEs were generated with an initial Latin Hypercube Design on tow width, height, spacing, ply compaction, and matrix deposition thickness to cover varied potential microstructures.
+All told, 3125 SVEs were generated with an initial Latin Hypercube Design on the generating parameters, tow width, height, spacing, ply compaction, and matrix deposition thickness to cover varied potential microstructures.

 Low-dimensional microstructure descriptors were identified through a statistical representation of spatial correlations within each microstructure (more formally, 2-point spatial correlations) {% cite torquato_random_2002 adams_microstructure-sensitive_2013 kalidindi_materials_2015 --file cited_posts %}.
 Unfortunately, while 2-point spatial correlations (or 2-point statistics) are incredibly descriptive, above and beyond certain microstructural features, they often tend to <i>increase</i> or maintain the dimensionality of the discretized microstructure.
 To provide features more amenable as inputs to a ML model, Principal Component Analysis (PCA) is then performed on the set of 2-point spatial correlations.